rpn1966/platotheory2026/_pages/about.md

   caption: "Credit: © Mark Garlick."
 ---

 The UKI discs meeting aims to bring together different astrophysical disc communities across the UK & Ireland.
-We are delighted to announce the first meeting of this series will be hosted at the University of Warwick on 9th-11th September 2024!
-The theme of the meeting will be _Protoplanetary Discs and Debris Discs (including White dwarf Debris Discs)_, covering both observations and theory.
+We are delighted to announce the second meeting of this series will be hosted at the University of Hertfordshire on 8th-10th September 2025!
+The theme of the meeting will be _Protoplanetary Discs and Debris Discs (including White dwarf Debris Discs)_, covering observations and theory.
 Scientific topics include but are not limited to: protoplanetary discs, protosatellite discs, debris discs, disc formation and evolution, planet-disc interactions and migration, planet and planetesimal formation, exocomets, disc chemistry, distorted and warped discs, discs in binaries, disc instabilities, disc turbulence, etc. A session on EDI in Astronomy will also be embedded in the programme.
 The meeting will be held in a **hybrid format**.

-For any queries, please email [discs2024@warwick.ac.uk](mailto:discs2024@warwick.ac.uk).
+For any queries, please email [Uki-discs@outlook.com](mailto:Uki-discs@outlook.com).

 ## Conference Photo!
 ![Link here](../assets/images/ConferencePhoto.png)

 ## SOC
+- Phil Lucas (chair - Hertfordshire)
-- Farzana Meru (chair - Warwick)
+- Farzana Meru (Warwick)
-- Daniela Iglesias (Leeds)
+- Richard Booth (Leeds)
+- Emma Whelan (Maynooth)
+- Jay Farihi (UCL)
-- Maria de Juan Ovelar (Warwick)
+- Tim Pearce (Warwick)
-- Henrik Latter (DAMTP, Cambridge)
-- Luca Matrà (Trinity College Dublin)
-- Laura Rogers (IoA, Cambridge)
-- Alison Young (Edinburgh)
+- Olja Panic (Leeds)

 ## LOC
-- Farzana Meru (chair)
-- Raphael Bendahan-West
-- Amena Faruqi
-- Maria de Juan Ovelar
-- Grant Kennedy
-- Minjae Kim
-- Rafael Martinez-Brunner
-- Rebecca Nealon
-- Azib Norazman
+- Phil Lucas (chair - Hertfordshire)
-- Tim Pearce
+- Jan Forbrich
-- Pratishtha Rawat
+- Michael Kuhn
-- Andrew Swan
+- Hugh Jones
-- Dimitri Veras
+- TBR

 ## Important Dates
-- Registration opens: 28th March
+- Registration opens: 1 April
 - Abstract submission for talks closes: 12th May (abstract submission for posters remains open)
 - Outcome of abstract submissions: mid-late June
 - Registration closes: 18th August
-- Meeting: 9th September - 11th September
+- Meeting: 8th September - 10th September

 ## Code of Conduct